emamoura/netflix-interface/README.md

 # Netflix Interface

-Netflix interface build with HTML and CSS, it was made to practice front
+Netflix interface build with HTML and CSS, it was made to practice frontend

 ## Getting Started